The Page Grid feature enables a customizable grid on the layout to help you design pixel-perfect pages following a

 All the grid fine-tuning options are responsive, i.e. you can set a different setting as per device breakpoints to build clean and better UI on every device.

-- The grid is not shown on the final page.
-It’s only for design purposes.
+- The grid ruler is not shown on the final page.
+It’s only for design purposes in the editor.

 - The grid styles are saved automatically throughout the site as you enable and modify its settings.

 - Page Grid supports both px and em unit values.